Home » How to List Installed Modules in PowerShell

 Parameters

-• Name – Specify the names of the modules as an array
+• Name – Specifies the names of the modules (as an array).

-• MinimumVersion – Specify the minimum version of a module to get
+• MinimumVersion – Specifies the minimum version of a module to get.

-• RequiredVersion – Specify the exact version of a module to get
+• RequiredVersion – Fetches an exact module version.

-• AllVersions – Use it to get all available versions of a module.
+• AllVersions – Retrieves all available versions of a module.

-Let’s understand the Get-InstalledModule cmdlet with an example to list PowerShell modules.
+Let’s understand how to use the Get-InstalledModule cmdlet with practical examples.

 Get-InstalledModule

-In the above PowerShell script, the Get-InstalledModule command gets all installed modules.
+In the above PowerShell script, the Get-InstalledModule command fetches a list of all modules installed on your system along with their version, name, repository, and description.

 PS C:\> Get-InstalledModule